ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 To create a Port Group in distributed switch:

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
+2. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
-2. Right-click the distributed switch and select Distributed port group > New distributed port group.
+3. Right-click the distributed switch and select Distributed port group > New distributed port group.
-3. On the Name and location page, enter the name of the new distributed port group, or accept the generated name, and click Next.
+4. On the Name and location page, enter the name of the new distributed port group, or accept the generated name, and click Next.
-4. On the Configure settings page, set the general properties for the new distributed port group and click Next.
+5. On the Configure settings page, set the general properties for the new distributed port group and click Next.
-5. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
+6. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
 Select VLAN and in the VLAN ID text box, enter the VLAN number.
-6. (Optional) On the Security page, edit the security exceptions and click Next.
+7. (Optional) On the Security page, edit the security exceptions and click Next.
 No changes needed here for this example.
-7. (Optional) On the Traffic shaping page, enable or disable Ingress or Egress traffic shaping and click Next.
+8. (Optional) On the Traffic shaping page, enable or disable Ingress or Egress traffic shaping and click Next.
 No changes needed here for this example.
-8. (Optional) On the Teaming and failover page, edit the settings and click Next.
+9. (Optional) On the Teaming and failover page, edit the settings and click Next.
 No changes needed here for this example.
-9. (Optional) On the Monitoring page, enable or disable NetFlow and click Next.
+10. (Optional) On the Monitoring page, enable or disable NetFlow and click Next.
 No changes needed here for this example.
-10. (Optional) On the Miscellaneous page, select Yes or No and click Next.
+11. (Optional) On the Miscellaneous page, select Yes or No and click Next.
 No changes needed here for this example.
-11. On the Ready to complete page, review your settings and click Finish.
+12. On the Ready to complete page, review your settings and click Finish.

 ## Create the vMotion Kernel Interfaces
 {: #vpc-bm-vmware-vcenter-vmotvmk}